-2.2.1 Understand their responsibilities and rights under the Act.

-2.2.2 Be aware of what steps they can take to prepare for a time in their future when they may lack capacity.

-2.2.3 Be aware of best practices in caring for persons lacking mental capacity and follow those practices.
+- 2.2.1 Understand their responsibilities and rights under the Act. - 2.2.2 Be aware of what steps they can take to prepare for a time in their future when they may lack capacity. - 2.2.3 Be aware of best practices in caring for persons lacking mental capacity and follow those practices.

 The scenarios and examples in this Code are for illustration only and use fictitious characters and situations.
-They are not in any way to be taken as precedents for decisions that need to be made in similar situations.
+They are not a substitute for professional advice in appropriate cases and are not in any way to be taken as precedents for decisions that need to be made in similar situations.
+They are also not indicative of how a court would decide any particular case, as that would depend on the actual facts of each case before the court, which may include relevant facts that are not considered in the examples.